hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 6. Also, copy over your peak calls (`.narrowPeak`) from MACS2 for each file from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/macs2` to your local laptop using `FileZilla`.

+7. Move the BAMs into `data/bams` and move the narrowPeak files into `data/peakcalls`

 *NOTE: students will be using alignment files and peak calls from in-class results in their HOME directories*.

 ```